microsoft/fabricrealtimelab/modules/module06b.md

 **Step 4: Convert the hour to integer**

 Next, convert the hour column to an integer.
-Click on the three dots in the corner of the *hour* column and select *Change column type*.
+Click on the ellipsis (...) in the corner of the *hour* column and select *Change column type*.
 For the *New type*, select *int32* and click *Apply*.
 See image below for reference:

 ![Convert to Int32](../images/module06/datawrangler-convertint32.png)

 **Step 5: Convert the minute to integer**

 Convert the minute column to an integer using the same steps as you just performed for the hour.
-Click on the three dots in the corner of the *minute* column and select *Change column type*.
+Click on the ellipsis (...) in the corner of the *minute* column and select *Change column type*.
 For the *New type*, select *int32* and click *Apply*.

 **Step 6: Group by symbol, datestamp, hour, and minute**

 Under *Operations*, click *Group by and aggregate*.
 For *Columns to group by*, select *symbol*, *datestamp*, *hour*, *minute*.

-Using *Add aggregation*, create a total of three aggregations: *price - Maximum*, *price - Minimum*, and *price - Last value*, which should look similar to the image below:
+Using *Add aggregation*, create a total of three aggregations:

+* price: Maximum
+* price: Minimum
+* price: Last value

+This should look similar to the image below:

 ![Final aggregation](../images/module06/datawrangler-aggregate.png)